Last updated on February 7th, 2013 at 05:06 pm

 That’s simply who she is.
 Food is just the way she expresses it.

-Food and money have a lot in common, in that they tend to be emotional chits.
-Ask Geneen Roth, who has written a number of books and made a career of helping women understand their emotional connection to food, and who most recently wrote about losing all her money at the hands of Bernie Madoff.
+Food and money have much in common because they tend to be emotional chits.
+Ask Geneen Roth, who has written a number of books and made a career of helping women understand their emotional connection to food, and who wrote about losing all her money at the hands of Bernie Madoff.
+In the aftermath of that experience, she realized she was reliving the same emotional maelstrom that she used to endure when it came to food.

 Yet another case of wherever you go, there you are.

-I think I could apply that same kind of thinking to my struggles with money.
+But what if we saw food as a form of self-expression instead of a place to hide?
+I think I could apply that same thinking to my money struggles.
 I treat it as an escape.
-Well, actually, I’ve gotten a lot better about that since I’ve been writing this blog, because at least once a week I have to come face to face with my thoughts about money.
-But my habit of long standing has been to escape into it.
+Well, actually, I’ve gotten a lot better about that since I started writing.
+At least once a week, I have to come face to face with my thoughts about money.
+But my habit of long-standing has been to escape into it.

 Depressed?